Crypto, Disruption, Economics, Finance, Latest, Markets

 China leads in EV market

 The critical resource to accelerate the vehicle electrification trend is battery technology.
 The increasing demand will drive the mining sector in lithium, nickel, and cobalt.
-China currently holds the integrated value chain from raw materials, battery production, and electric car manufacturing.
+China holds the integrated value chain from raw materials, battery production, and electric car manufacturing.

 7. Energy transformation